ADGEfficiency/adgefficiency.github.io/_posts/2018-10-31-dqn-solving.md

 samples = tf.multinomial(log_probs, num_samples=1)
 policy = tf.gather(discrete_actions, samples)
 ```

-The main changes I made that (I think!) contributed towards the high quality and stable policy were:

-- small neural network - two hidden layers of (8, 4) nodes
-- increasing the steps between target network updates to 10,000 steps
-- increasing the replay memory to hold the entire history of the agents experience
-- learning rate at 0.0001

 Previously I had been using much larger neural networks - typically three layers with 50 to 250 nodes per layer.
 For the Cartpole problem this is far too much!
 A smaller network can represent a high quality policy.